 Harry Eugene Claiborne

-Third Child of Arthur Smith Claiborne (the 2nd) and a grandson of Arthur Smith Claiborne (the 1st)
+Third Child of Arthur Smith (the 2nd) and Minnie Claiborne (the 2nd) and a grandson of Arthur Smith (the 1st) and Martha Jane Claiborne

 2 July 1917 - 19 January 2004